-The proposed lease also does not alienate the property and avoids a potential federal condemnation.
-Therefore, staff believes the proposed lease of the property for the U.S.

-Navy's training complex is consistent with the Public Trust Doctrine and in the State's best interests.
+The proposed lease and Agreement do not alienate the property and avoid a potential federal condemnation.
+Therefore, staff believes the proposed lease of the property for the U.S. Navy's training complex is in the best interests of the State.